-Select the desired documents by holding down the CTRL key while clicking on each row.

-Select range of documents by clicking the first row you want to select and holding down the SHIFT key together with moving your cursor to the last row you wish to select.

-Select a block of cells.
+- Select the desired documents by holding down the COMMAND key while clicking on each row. - Select range of documents by clicking the first row you want to select and holding down the SHIFT key together with moving your cursor to the last row you wish to select. - Select a block of cells.

-Note: After you have selected the desired documents, just simply press CTRL+C or right-click it and select Copy.
+Note: After you have selected the desired documents, just simply press COMMAND-C or choose Edit -> Copy.